 This is a non-performance class designed for students of all skill levels to explore fitness through dance.
-Students will study the fundamentals of flexibility, coordination, basic nutrition, strength, and endurance training and apply these concepts to a wide variety of dance styles including Ballet, Jazz, Locking, Hip Hop.
-House, etc. Students will learn the necessary assessment tools to determine their personal fitness level and develop individual plans to achieve a healthy lifestyle.
+Students will gain an understanding of the fundamentals of flexibility, coordination, basic nutrition, strength, and endurance and apply these concepts to a wide variety of dance styles including Ballet, Jazz, Locking, Hip Hop, House, etc. This course is designed for students who would like to increase their overall fitness, develop basic technique in dance, or for those who would like a safe environment to experience various outlets for exercise; Yoga, Barre, Pilates, H.I.I.T, Zumba, CrossFit, and many more!